Artesians/TCL/mechanics/combat/tech/arcc.md

 ARCC is easier to do at 30 fps, as the frame window lengths are longer.

-ARCC shots have some quirks that are different from normal charged shots:
+ARCC shots have some quirks that are different from normal Charged Attacks:
 * When out of Normal Attack range from the target, ARCC shots have a fixed height, regardless of how high or low the player aims.
 * When within Normal Attack range of a target, ARCC shots will fire toward the target.
 * Non-C6 Ganyu, Yoimiya, and Aloy CANNOT fire a fully-charged ARCC shot.
 They will always get a physical charged shot, regardless of charge level before release.